HariSekhon/Dockerfiles/nagios-plugin-kafka/README.md

 This docker image contains all dependencies pre-built on Alpine Linux.

-See upstream project for more details on it's usage [here](https://github.com/HariSekhon/nagios-plugin-kafka)
+See upstream project for more details on its usage [here](https://github.com/HariSekhon/nagios-plugin-kafka)